 “Malmö is an up and coming city for startups, with a growing community of entrepreneurs.
 The size of the city makes it easier to get to know others in the same situation and with Copenhagen around the corner there is both communications and other opportunities nearby.
 I might move to London, or perhaps Berlin, in a later stage, but at the moment, there is no problem to operate the company from Malmö,” shares Olle.

-The way Mazily is trying to stand out among its competitors ia by providing transperant and free service.
-As niche sites constinue growing Mazily has definitely captured a unique spot – bringing people together based on shared interests.
+The way Mazily is trying to stand out among its competitors is by providing transparent and free service just like Swinging 101.
+As niche sites continue growing, Mazily has definitely captured a unique spot – bringing people together based on shared interests.
 How neat is that?